AaronWong27/League-Of-Legends-Hangman/README.md

-# COMP2132-Final
+# League of Legends Hangman

-This is my final project for COMP2132 at BCIT.
+This is my final project for Javascript at University.

 It is a Hangman Game inspired by League of Legends.